-This is the biggest mistake people get hung up on, when in fact those in the know says it's crucial to understand how good fat can be.
+This is the biggest mistake people get hung up on, when in fact those in the know say it's crucial to understand how good fat can be.
 "All fats provide nine calories per gram, but different types of fats have different chemical structures and different nutritional implications," explains Tanya Zuckerbrot, RD, a New York City-based dietitian and author of The F-Factor Diet: Discover the Secret to Permanent Weight Loss and The Miracle Carb Diet: Make Calories & Fat Disappear the F-Factor Way–With Fiber!
 There are three different types of fat.
-Trans fats (which may be the worst type) hidden in processed foods, baked goods and margarine, have zero health benefits.
-Saturated fats (think red meat, full-fat dairy and butter) raise cholesterol levels, which increase risk of heart disease, while healthy unsaturated fats found in olive, peanut and canola oils, avocado, nuts and seeds help prevent heart disease and stroke.
+Trans fats hidden in processed foods, baked goods, and margarine, have zero health benefits.
+Saturated fats (think red meat, full-fat dairy and butter) raise cholesterol levels, which increase the risk of heart disease, while healthy unsaturated fats found in olive, peanut and canola oils, avocado, nuts, and seeds help prevent heart disease and stroke.

 Myth: All body fat is created equally

 Truth: Some types of body fat are more dangerous than others.
 "Stress produces cortisol (your body's stress hormone), which is known to increase visceral fat," Zuckerbrot says.
 "Visceral fat wraps around your organs and is harmful and linked to metabolic disease and insulin resistance, she says.
 By contrast, subcutaneous fat lies directly under your skin and is not harmful, she says.
 There's also brown fat which burns calories at a rapid rate, speeding weight loss.